Norske-Nokkelsnikere/nns-ctf-2025/writeups/misc/translator-not-clanker/THEM?!/README.md

 ## The Beginning - checkpoint Q&A

-Q - what do LGTM and RTFM mean?\
+Q - What do LGTM and RTFM mean?\
 A - LGTM probably means "Looks Good To Me", and RTFM probably means "Read The Fucking Manual".\
 I searched them up, and it seems that a new word will appear in my code soon lol

+Q - What is Base64?\
+A - Base64 is a way to represent any bit sequence in the form of `a-z`, `A-Z`, `0-9`, and 2 customizable symbols (usually `+/`)\
+It works by transforming any given sequence into bits, and then seperating them every 6 bits.
+That way, they can be represented by just (2**6=)64 printable ascii characters.\
+For more info, go check out [this wikipedia page](https://en.wikipedia.org/wiki/Base64)

 ## Leaking codes